enigma-io/ahs-acs/README.md

 #### 5. Download the ACS + AHS files to your mounted drive

-Now that you have an EBS-backed instance of `postgresql` up and running, you should be ready to install the ACS and AHS tables.
+Now that you have an EBS-backed instance of PostgreSQL up and running, you should be ready to install the ACS and AHS tables.

 First, make sure you're no longer registered as the `postgres` user: